 Another Alabama Medicaid program that might be of interest is the Elderly and Disabled Waiver.

 To be eligible for the SAIL Medicaid waiver, an applicant must be a resident of Alabama, at least 18 years old, and have a physical disability that requires nursing home level care.
 This disability must have an onset before the age of 63.

 While qualified applicants must require nursing home level care under this waiver, the individual lives at home or must be willing to move from a skilled nursing facility back to their home or that of a friend or family member.
 It is in this location where they will receive personal care and home health services.
 They cannot live in assisted living residences or adult foster care homes and be eligible for this waiver program.

 Applicants must also be financially eligible.
 This means they must demonstrate that their monthly income and current assets are below certain levels.

 However, if the applicant is married and his/her spouse is not also applying for Medicaid, the applicant spouse can allocate some of his/her monthly income to the non-applicant spouse (also called the community spouse) as a living stipend.
-This is known as the minimum monthly maintenance needs allowance (MMMNA), and as of March 2022, up to $2,177.50 / month can be transferred from the applicant spouse to the non-applicant spouse.
+This is known as the minimum monthly maintenance needs allowance (MMMNA).
+Currently, up to $2,288.75 / month can be transferred from the applicant spouse to the non-applicant spouse.
 This figure will update July 2024.
 If the non-applicant spouse already has monthly income equal to, or above, this figure, a transfer of income is not permitted from the applicant spouse.

 Individuals over the income limits for Alabama Medicaid can also set up a Qualified Income Trust (QIT).
 Often called Miller Trusts, applicants can become eligible for Medicaid once they demonstrate that the trust is properly set up and being administered correctly.